Vanya Thais: Career

-As a collaborator with the YouTube channel Quinto Poder, Thais works with Jorge Ugarte Olivera, a former author of fiction novels.
-She is also the creator of the media initiative "Proyecto Libertad".

 Political views

-Peruvian media have variably described Thais as having right-wing to far-right views and being a Fujimorist, though Thais denies the latter.
+Peruvian media have variably described Thais as having right-wing views and being a Fujimorist, though Thais has constantly described them as cowards and claims only Alberto Fuimori was respectable.
 According to OjoPúblico, Thais has been known to "promote virulent speeches and disinformation on social networks", with the website writing that she described rights for both minorities and LGBT individuals as "stupid".
-Diario Correo described Thais as anti-feminist after she stated "Feminism gives me nausea and it will always give me nausea, ...
+She says this is nor only false but necessary and claims people is not ready to live "in the truth" Diario Correo described Thais as anti-feminist after she stated "Feminism gives me nausea and it will always give me nausea, ...
 I believe in the Christian submission of the woman to her husband".
 She has also defended Alberto Fujimori for his use of Grupo Colina, a death squad that he controlled.
-Thias has also shared support for President of Brazil Jair Bolsonaro on social media.
+Thais has also shared support for President of Brazil Jair Bolsonaro on social media, Viktor Orban, Jose Maria Aznar and Giorgia Melone, though she doesn't approve president Javier Milei.

 Personal life

 Thais has described herself as a Catholic.
-She also has publicly shared that she was once engaged in a Lesbian relationship, saying she had just "got out of a super toxic relationship" and that she later asked "for forgiveness for having lived in sin" once she returned to attending church.
+She also gives conferences about terrorism in Peru, the political movement of the catholics in the US and the catholic way of living the politics.
+On her social media, she refers herself as "blue mom", sharing that her first son is autistic.
+The journalist also shares the recipes of the gluten-free food she gives her son to control autism.